Forthoney/mooro/README.md

 ```

 Mooro ships with an implementation of an HTTP Server.
-A healthcheck server like [this](https://www.mikeperham.com/2023/09/11/ruby-http-server-from-scratch/) can be built with
+A [healthcheck server](https://www.mikeperham.com/2023/09/11/ruby-http-server-from-scratch/) can be built with
 ```ruby
 Http = Mooro::Impl::Http